Book info:

 Rarity from the

-Hollow is adult literary science fiction filled with
+is adult literary science fiction filled with

 tragedy, comedy and satire.
 A Children’s Story.
-For Adults.
+For Adults

 fiction novel I have read in years.”